can you join the military if youre colorblind

 Potential Marine Corps candidates and enlistees are tested at MEPS for color vision deficiencies.

-The FALANT test is considered definitive for measuring color vision standards in the Marine Corps.
+The PIP and FALANT tests are considered definitive for measuring color vision standards in the Marine Corps.

 Since many individuals are not aware of their colorblindness, it can be an adjustment to learn of this condition as part of the military entrance process.